emaggino/ecommerce/README.md

-To install packages npm install after that to run npm run dev.
+To install packages npm install after that to run npm start.
+Test ecommerce page